drid18/laundry.daridia.com/README.md

 ## List to fix
 - get address struct from branch address not from global address
-- encrypt user password
+- fixing export report data to excel

 ## List to add
-- export report data to excel
 - Transaction Guide Button